samuelkarp/lets-nfsn.sh/README.md

 # Let's Encrypt automation for NearlyFreeSpeech

+You do not need to clone this repository to use this tool!

-This package is no longer intended to be used directly.
-Please use the (preinstalled by default) tls-setup.sh script to manage Let's Encrypt TLS configuration at NearlyFreeSpeech.NET.
+It is preinstalled on our system and can be used without any external setup to install and maintain Let's Encrypt TLS configuration at NearlyFreeSpeech.NET.
+Just run it from the ssh server:

+YourPrompt> __tls-setup.sh__

+This repository is here for code review, comment, and proposed changes by interested third parties.